Stratosphere-Studios/Stratosphere-Liveries/readme.md

 ## Contributing:

 If you want to add a livery to this repository, just make a pull request or send us a message on [Discord](ttps://discord.com/invite/eU2vWCtmFX).
-Please check the #livery-requests channel on Discoed for ideas on which liveries to make.
+Please check the #livery-requests channel on Discord for ideas on which liveries to make.
 Thank you!

 ## Credits: